 Swim spas are an excellent way to get a full body workout in a compact space and are perfect for people that love swimming, but don’t have room for a large swimming pool.

-Swim spas are designed so you swim in place against a current, rather than swimming traditional lengths in a pool.
+The best swim spas are designed so you swim in place against a current, rather than swimming traditional lengths in a pool.
 Some models even have a swim spa and hot tub combo, so you can massage those tired and aching muscles after a morning workout.
-Stay active, and remain healthy while enjoying that Jacuzzi-style comfort.

 PDC Spas has a big selection of swim spas with a variety of options for current power and jet customization.
 A handy product comparison chart on the company’s website makes shopping for a swim spa easy – it lists each available swim spa model along with its details and specifications, including jet type, type of filtration system, dimensions, lighting options and other accessories.

 You can choose between models that create the swimming current with three jets or a dual prop propulsion system, which produces a really strong current.
 It’s easy to spot the difference between the swim spas in PDC Spas’ three series.
 For example, it’s easy to see you need to buy a Synergy or a TruSwim swim spa if you want cascading water spouts, not a Vitality model.
 In total, there are 14 swim spas to pick from – that’s the largest selection of the companies we reviewed, matched only by Hydropool’s inventory.

 You can personalize your PDC Spas swim spa with audio features and LED lights.
 Its swim spas come in sizes between 1,792 and 2,700 gallons, and there are many jet options to choose from, depending on whether your spa is for family fun, therapy or a thorough workout.